 To learn more about ionizing radiation, click the ‘Compliance’ and ‘Resources’ tabs to the left.

 Brown University’s Radiation Safety Manual describes the requirements for the use of ionizing radiation.
 The manual assists laboratory supervisors in complying with State of Rhode Island Regulations.

 The Brown University Radiation Safety Committee (RSC) serves as the official governing body for faculty, staff and students on all matters relating to the use of ionizing radiation in research and teaching.
 The RSC is responsible for overseeing research and teaching authorizations that use ionizing and non-ionizing radiation, to ensure conformity with the Rhode Island Department of Health, Rhode Island Code of Regulations, Title 216, Chapter 40, Subchapter 20-Radiation and the University's Radioactive Material License.

 Annually, meetings are scheduled the second Wednesday of February, May, September and November.
-Submit any requests for new authorizations or amendments two weeks prior to the scheduled RSC meeting.
+Submit any requests for new authorizations or amendments to the university Radiation Safety Officer, two weeks prior to the scheduled RSC meeting.